 The bleeding is usually from the front part of the nose and whilst the amount of bleeding may seem like a lot (such as soaking through tissues), it is rare for children to lose so much blood that it causes any problems (such as anaemia).
-This is only to be likely with frequent, heavy nosebleeds over several weeks or months.
+This would only happen with frequent, heavy nosebleeds over several weeks or months.

 The advice below should help you decide whether your child’s nose bleed requires further help or whether it can be managed by yourself at home.